Legorobotdude/aphasia-coach/difficultyplan.md

 This phased approach allows for incremental development and testing of a very sophisticated system.
 This wiring keeps the difficulty engine (data layer) and prompt generator (LLM layer) talking in a tight loop, ensuring users always practise at the right challenge level.

+## Implementation Steps

+- [x] **Define Difficulty Metrics**: Establish criteria for prompt difficulty across multiple dimensions (e.g., frequency, abstractness, length).
+Implemented in `lib/difficultyUtil.ts`.
+- [x] **Store User Skill Levels**: Update Firestore schema to include skill scores for users in different prompt categories.
+Completed in `lib/types/firestore.ts`.
+- [x] **Calculate Prompt Difficulty**: Develop a utility to calculate difficulty scores for prompts based on defined metrics.
+Implemented in `lib/difficultyUtil.ts`.
+- [x] **Integrate with Prompt Generation**: Modify OpenAI prompt generation to consider target difficulty ranges.
+Updated in `lib/openai.ts`.
+- [x] **Filter Prompts by Difficulty**: Adjust API routes to filter prompts based on user skill levels within a defined band.
+Implemented in `app/api/openai/prompts/route.ts`.
+- [x] **Update Skill Scores**: Implement Elo-based skill score updates after each utterance in the voice session.
+Completed in `app/session/components/VoiceSession.tsx`.
+- [ ] **Test and Refine Elo Formula**: Test the Elo rating system to ensure skill scores adjust appropriately (increase on success, decrease on failure) and refine the adjustment factor if necessary.
+- [ ] **Validate Difficulty Scaling**: Verify that prompt difficulty values are correctly scaled within the intended range (0-85) and adjust if needed.
+- [ ] **User Testing and Feedback**: Conduct user testing to gather feedback on the adaptive difficulty system and make iterative improvements.
+- [ ] **Documentation and Monitoring**: Add detailed documentation for the difficulty system and set up monitoring to track its performance over time.

+## Notes

+- The system should maintain an optimal challenge level, ensuring users are neither overwhelmed nor under-challenged.
+- Logging has been added to track skill score updates and difficulty filtering for debugging purposes.
+- Further adjustments may be required based on user feedback and system performance analysis.